 - The course can also be used by experienced practitioners who want to implement or use another variety of NAA, professional technicians and analysts, users of NAA and other stakeholders who wish to understand the techniques better, professors teaching nuclear sciences and applications & nuclear analytical techniques, undergraduate and graduate students interested in nuclear sciences and applications & nuclear analytical techniques, and facility managers or supervisors who have to make decisions for an NAA system at their neutron source.

-To enrol in this course, send an email to RRAppl.Contact-Point@iaea.org - please mention the IAEA NAA elearning.
+For additional information send an email to RRAppl.Contact-Point@iaea.org - please mention the IAEA NAA elearning.

-Neutron and ion beam nuclear analytical techniques have provided unique information in many fields due to their multi-elemental sensitivity, low limits of detection, ability to provide spatially resolved and/or quantitative profiling of trace elements, and, very often, traceability of results.
+Nuclear analytical techniques have provided unique information in many fields due to their multi-elemental sensitivity, low limits of detection, ability to provide spatially resolved and/or quantitative profiling of trace elements, and, very often, traceability of results.

 Although these analytical techniques are readily available and routinely applied in research, there is still a considerable gap when it comes to routine forensics applications.